exoplatform/exo-documentation/docs/Chat.rst

 Using search bar
 ~~~~~~~~~~~~~~~~

--  If you want to find one contact or one chat room, type some letters following in the
+-  If you want to find a contact discussion or a chat room discussion, type some letters following in the
    search bar.
 The discussions will be filtered accordingly.

    |image94|